ryan-lab-duke/gds-applications-site/_sources/labs/week5/assignment5.md

 In this week's lab we will play a Kaggle-like competition.
 In these competitions, a host usually prepares a dataset and people from around the world compete against each other to build the best machine learning model.
 Submitted models are scored based on their predictive accuracy relative to a hidden solution file.

-We will be attempting to produce an accurate model for for predicting house prices in **Kings County, Seattle**.
-The dataset can be downloaded from the [here](https://www.dropbox.com/sh/8nstpdxsyl6sntg/AADlAfMmL7xW7qzKPwlNbKL_a?dl=0).
+We will be attempting to produce an accurate model for for predicting house prices.
+The data contains all houses sold in **King County, WA** between May 2014 and May 2015 and can be downloaded from the [here](https://www.dropbox.com/sh/8nstpdxsyl6sntg/AADlAfMmL7xW7qzKPwlNbKL_a?dl=0).

 ```{image} images/seattle-houses.webp
 :width: 700px